abrito92/financial-gain/README.md

 ## Architecture

-The project is designed to be simple and yet comply with the best practices of OOP.
-Therefore, the project has a pseudo DDD architecture, with an Application layer and Domain layer.
+The project is designed to be simple and yet comply with most of the best practices of OOP.
+Therefore, the project has a pseudo DDD architecture, with an Application layer and Domain layer, plus a few helper classes.

-The reasoning behind this is to keep the maintenability of the code easier and simpler to understand and at the same time, avoid creating an overcomplicated structure for a small project like this one.
+The reasoning behind this is to keep the maintenability of the code easier and simpler to understand and, at the same time, avoid creating an overcomplicated structure for a small project like this one.
 With that in mind, a few changes where made to the concept, for example:

 - The project layers are inside just one project, ideally if we were to create layers we would create new projects for each layer and keep them completely separated, however the idea here is to keep as simple as possible.
 - The Domain class is not fully rich, however it follows it principle.